PetersonGIS/Mobility/README.md

 # Mobility
 A sample style for use with Maputnik

-- Toggle on visibility of bonn_bldg_3d data layer for tilt viewing
 - This style makes use of road casing and road shields
 - Intended for use as a light basemap
 - Clipping issues at zoom 15 & higher to be fixed soon